jolicode/slack-php-api/doc/index.md

 $client = ClientFactory::create($yourToken);
 ```

-The client contains all the methods to communicate with Slack'API.
+The client contains all the methods to communicate with Slack API.
 Checkout its
 PHP doc to know which option you can provide to each method:

 ```php